thomasdarimont/keycloak-duo-spi/README.md

 When you hit `Config` you can enter your Duo ikey, skey, and apihost (get these from duo.com by adding a *Web SDK* app).

 Then make sure to bind your Copy of Browser flow to the Browser Flow (on the Bindings tab).

+## Contributing
+If you are interested in contributing some code to this project, thanks!
+Please first [read and accept the Contributors Agreement](https://api-notebook.anypoint.mulesoft.com/notebooks#bc1cf75a0284268407e4).